rebus-ink/ink-API/README.md

 #### Read Document

-To note that a user has read a document, use an activity with type `Read` and object type `Document`.
+To note that a reader has read a document, use an activity with type `Read` and object type `Document`.

 ## Administration